awsdocs/aws-systems-manager-user-guide/doc_source/patch-manager-how-it-works-installation.md

 1. If multiple versions of a patch are approved, the latest version is applied\.

-1. The YUM update API is applied to approved patches as follows:
+1. On version 7 instances, the YUM update API is applied to approved patches as follows:
    + For predefined default patch baselines provided by AWS, and for custom patch baselines where the **Approved patches include non\-security updates** check box is *not* selected, only patches specified in `updateinfo.xml` are applied \(security updates only\)\.

      The equivalent yum command for this workflow is: